What Receives The Most Solar Radiation? The Surprising Spot Scientists Can’t Stop Talking About

 Why It Matters / Why People Care

 Understanding who gets the most solar radiation isn’t just a nerdy curiosity.
-It explains why Earth’s climate behaves the way it does, why some moons are frozen while others are scorched, and why space missions need to shield instruments from intense solar heat Worth keeping that in mind.
-Less friction, more output..
+It explains why Earth’s climate behaves the way it does, why some moons are frozen while others are scorched, and why space missions need to shield instruments from intense solar heat.

 If a planet or moon absorbs too much solar energy, its temperature rises, ice melts, and atmospheres can expand.
-Worth adding: conversely, a highly reflective surface keeps things cool.
-Engineers use this knowledge to design heat shields, solar panels, and even choose landing sites that won’t overheat a spacecraft.
+Now, conversely, a highly reflective surface keeps things cool.
+Engineers use this knowledge to design heat shields, solar panels, and even choose landing sites that won’t overheat a spacecraft Simple, but easy to overlook..

 How It Works (or How to Do It)